LEINYN-G/Big_Data/big-data-foundations/Intro.md

 | Observation 3 | 19 |
 | Observation 4 | 37 |

-The variable is:
+The variable is:<br>
-Delivery Time
+Delivery Time<br>
 The value changes from observation to observation.

 ### 5. Feature

 Now we reach an important Data Science distinction.

-A feature is an input variable used by a model to make a prediction or perform some analytical task.
+A feature is an input variable used by a model to make a prediction or perform some analytical task.<br>

 Suppose our goal is:
 ### Predict whether a food delivery will arrive late.